 To successfully move on, each loss must be mourned.
 Much of the grief work can precede the physical and legal divorce and smooth the way.
-It can be helpful to recognize what stage of grief you're experiencing as you progress through denial, anger, bargaining, depression, and acceptance - the emotional stages of divorce, death or any kind of loss as outlined by Elisabeth Kubler-Ross.
+It can be helpful to recognize what stage of grief you’re experiencing as you progress through denial, anger, bargaining, depression, and acceptance; the emotional stages of divorce, death or any kind of loss as outlined by Elisabeth Kubler-Ross.
 Guilt is frequently part of the process, as is shame.

 Not included in the stages of grief is fear, which is a predominant emotion in times of transition.
 All change is stressful.
 Facing the unknown provokes anxiety.
 So many important elements of one’s life are in transition all at once, that the stress is enormous.
 When I practiced law, I worked in Conciliation Court and mediated divorce and visitation agreements.
 It was abundantly clear that divorce is harder on the spouse who is less prepared or feels “left behind.”
 It can shatter your self-esteem, particularly if it was unexpected, or if your spouse left for another woman or quickly meets someone else.
 Not usually talked about is the loss of identity – as a wife or mother.

-Ending a marriage frequently rekindles the pain associated with past losses, such as an abortion, a death, immigration, or your own parents’ divorce.
-One man I spoke with so idealized his late father who had died when he was only four years old, that when his own son reached four, he not only divorced, but moved out of state, claiming he needed to get away from his ex.
+Ending a marriage frequently rekindles the pain associated with past losses, such as a death, or your own parents’ divorce.
+One man I spoke with so idealized his late father who had died when he was only four years old, that when his own son reached four, he not only divorced but moved out of state, claiming he needed to get away from his ex.
 But the proximity to his ex-wife was not the real motivation.
-It was the painful, hidden memory of his father's abandonment and the prospect of tarnishing his father's idealized reputation by meeting his own son's needs.
+It was the painful, hidden memory of his father’s abandonment and the prospect of tarnishing his father’s idealized reputation by meeting his own son’s needs.

 Using Anger to Stay Connected:

-Many times, there has been both a prior loss and lack of separation from a parent, as in the case of a woman who was overly close with her mother following the death of her father.
+Many times, there has been both a prior loss and lack of separation from a parent, as in the case of a woman who was overly close to her mother following the death of her father.
 She hadn’t finished grieving her father and hadn’t separated emotionally from her mother.
 In such cases, the threat of loss is overwhelming.
 This made “letting go” of her marriage nearly impossible.
 She created disputes and obstacles to her divorce settlement in order to postpone the divorce, thereby avoiding her grief, feelings of helplessness, emptiness, and abandonment.
 Anger can be used to separate, yet on-going fighting is a way of staying in contact.